The “real” Downton Abbey – Highclere Castle Hampshire

 The gilded bookcases of both areas hold over 5,500 books many are first editions.
 The red velvet settees and chairs settled in front of the fireplace bring back those Downton Abbey memories of the cast settling onto the settees for a chat a cup of tea.
 The library was used for drinks before and after dinner and in Victorian times it was the centre of meetings for Lord Carnarvon and his Conservative party colleagues.

 From the library, you enter into the Music room with its superb baroque ceiling painted by Francis Hayman.
 In the music room, you’ll find a mahogany desk and chair that was once owned by Napoleon Bonaparte.
 The Third Earl purchased them in 1821 after the Emperor’s death.
-As far as I know, they are normal height (just like Napoleon at 5’6” ).

 The Drawing Room is beautifully decorated in a Rococo-Revival style by Lady Almina, the 5th Countess of Carnarvon, with lovely green French silk curtains made and several family portraits of the Carnarvon’s.
 There is a beautiful grand piano in the room and it is also decorated with family photographs and fresh scented flowers.
 The Drawing Room is the place where Highclere was converted to a military hospital during WWI.
 All the furniture was removed and stored and cots were placed in the room for the wounded soldiers.